rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/config/_index.md

 Tracing Selector | Ability to select the nodes in which tracing pod is deployed to.
 To use this option, the nodes must have labels. | No       | n/a

 ## INGRESS GATEWAY

+The Istio Gateway allows Istio features such as monitoring and route rules to be applied to traffic entering the cluster.
+For more information, refer to the [documentation](https://istio.io/docs/tasks/traffic-management/ingress/).

 Option | Description| Required | Default
 -------|------------|-------|-------